lmsmbzuai/world_model_for_red_teaming/README.md

 ## 🫆 Reproducibility

-Note that running the environment, as seen previously, is not equivalent to reproducing the full experiment.
+Note that running the environment, as shown earlier, is not equivalent to reproducing the full experiment.
 Reproduction requires access to the fine-tuned world model, which can be obtained by contacting me.
 The process may exceed three hours, even with GPU acceleration.
 The following procedure assumes the setup detailed in the Installation & Usage section:
 ```bash
 ollama serve